 God the Holy Spirit.

 The Bible testifies to the Holy Spirit’s activity both in creation and history, empowering action for liberation and justice.
-The Holy Spirit convicts of sin and judgment, leads to faith and repentance, and unites believers to Christ, making real in them what Jesus has accomplished.
+The Holy Spirit convicts of sin and judgment, leads to faith and repentance, and unites believers to Christ, signifying and sealing in them what Jesus has already accomplished.
 Through Christ, God’s Spirit is poured out on all believers enabling them to live in unity and to bear the fruit of holiness, Christ-likeness and practical obedience.
 The Spirit gives gifts and power to proclaim and demonstrate the gospel, discern truth, pray effectively, and prevail over the forces of darkness.

 The church and God’s mission.

 The church stands in continuity with God’s people in the Old Testament, called through Abraham to be a light to the nations, shaped and taught through the law and the prophets to be a community of holiness, compassion and justice, and redeemed through the cross and resurrection of Jesus Christ.
 The church exists to worship and glorify God for all eternity, and is commissioned.